-As of March 31, 2013, the District employed approximately 415 full-time equivalent employees.
+As of December 31, 2012, the District employed 637 total staff members with 456 full-time equivalent employees.
 Included in this group are registered nurses, licensed vocational nurses, technicians, specialists, environment and food service personnel, and various management, supervisory and clerical personnel.
-District management believes that the compensation and benefits package it offers to its employees is competitive, and that its relations with employees are good.
-The District is currently in contract renewal negotiations with the National Emergency Medical Services Association who represent all ambulance personnel (approximately 38 employees), and with the United Steelworkers who represent all acute care personnel employed at the Hospital (approximately 185 employees).
-Management believes these negotiations will be concluded satisfactorily.
+Although the Hospital is not unionized, its CCC has one union with two bargaining units.
+Management is not aware of any pending union activity at the Hospital, and believes that relations with its employees are good.

-Related Entities and Affiliations
+Related Entities